 The School reviews long-lived assets to determine whether there has been any permanent impairment whenever events or circumstances indicate the carrying amount of an asset may not be recoverable.
 If the sum of the expected future undiscounted cash flows is less than the carrying amount of the assets, the School recognizes an impairment loss.
-No impairment losses were required to be recognized for the years ended June 30, 2017 and 2016.
+No impairment losses were recognized for the years ended June 30, 2018 and 2017.